The Memorial Chair

-The lasting tribute will be a quiet place of reflection, a place where some will reflect and honour their brothers, also a way of recognizing the first mechanized Infantry Regiment that this Country had, a step back into history, whilst remembering our forefathers and their Regiments.
+The lasting tribute will be a quiet place of reflection for many, a place where some will reflect and honour their brothers, also a way of recognizing the first mechanized Infantry Regiment that this Country had, a step back into history, whilst remembering forefathers and their Regiments.

 This tribute will be an act of remembrance for so many, a path to heal the bereaved, a step forward into the history of the Regiment.
-It will further cement the ties between the City of Winchester and the Regiments Veterans.
+It further cements the ties between the City of Winchester and the Regiments Veterans.

-It is the aim to erect the lasting tribute in readiness for the 2014 anniversary of the First World War, thus remembering our forefathers.
+It was the aim to erect the lasting tribute in readiness for the 2014 anniversary of the First World War, thus remembering our forefathers.

 The Tribute Chair